Why It’s Important to Understand Difference between Assessment and Analysis

 - identify hazards;

 - evaluate risk associated with these hazards; and

 - determine whether existing risk controls are adequate.

 Hazard Risk Assessment and Hazard Risk Analysis are central components of the highly inter-related Safety Risk Management (SRM) and Safety Assurance (SA) processes.

 Just as having a correct understanding of various risk management definitions, understanding the difference between analysis and assessment is important to ensure:

 - Efficient risk management actions; and

-Compliance guidelines recommend a particular order for analysis and assessment for good reason.
-For example, doing hazard risk assessment BEFORE hazard risk analysis is sort of like trying to cook before lighting the fire.
+SMS regulatory compliance guidelines recommend a particular order for risk analysis and assessment for good reason.
+There is no reason for you to recreate the wheel when developing your SMS' risk management processes.
+The processes outlined by ICAO and regulatory agencies are logical, and best of all, easy to understand.
+In this case, performing an initial hazard risk assessment BEFORE the hazard risk analysis activity is sort of like trying to cook before lighting the fire.

-Understanding the differences between assessment and analysis is an essential part of getting the workflow right, and knowing when to do what.
-Analyze and assess are related, but they are not the same thing.
+Understanding the differences between risk assessment and risk analysis is an essential part of getting the risk management workflow right, and knowing when to perform required risk management activities in which order.
+Analyze and assess activities are related, but they are not the same thing.

 Here are the differences between hazard risk assessment and hazard risk analysis.